hyosung11/Launch-School/Courses/JS129/practice_problems.md

 My Answer: 4.
 The reassignment of `qux.foo` to `2` is inherited by the `baz` object.
 Thus, `baz.foo` is `2`, and the sum of the two values is `4`.

-### 4. As we saw in problem 2, the following code creates a new property in the `baz` object instead of assigning the property in the prototype object.
+### 4. As we saw in problem 2, the following code creates a new property in the `baz` object instead of assigning the property in the prototype object

 ```js
 let qux = { foo: 1 };